mc2-project/mc2/README.md

 ## Quickstart
 To quickly get a flavor of MC<sup>2</sup>, you can work in a Docker image that comes with pre-built versions of MC<sup>2</sup> Client, Opaque SQL, and Secure XGBoost, and all dependencies.
 This quickstart is completely self-contained within a container.

-1. Pull the Docker image.
+1. Pull the Docker image and launch a container.

     ```sh
     docker pull mc2project/mc2
-    ```

-1. Launch a container from the image, binding necessary ports from your host to the container.

-    ```sh
     docker run -it -p 22:22 -p 50051-50055:50051-50055 -w /root mc2project/mc2
     ```